ajvani/CMSC216/ReadMe.md

 - Use `<Ctrl-O>` and `<Ctrl-P>` to move between buffers, and `<q>` to quit out of a buffer

 ###Color Theme(PLUGIN)
-- I use vim-colors-solarized as my theme.
-This theme won't work well with terminal because of default color configuration.
+- I use vim-colors-solarized as my theme
-- I use iterm and use their solarized theme, so it looks really nice for me.
+    + I give instructions for Solarized Dark, you can use light if you prefer a lighter theme, just replace every 'dark' with 'light' and replace `set background=dark` with `set background=light` in ~/.vimrc
+- This theme does not look good by default
+- Options (For PC)
-- If you dont want to use iterm here are a few options:
+    + If you use MobaXterm do this:
+        * Settings > Configuration > Terminal > Default colors scheme: "Solarized dark"
+- Options (For UNIX)
+    + Download iterm2
+        * Preferences > Profiles > Colors > Color Presets: Solarized Dark
     + Download a solarized theme for Mac Terminal ([here](https://github.com/tomislav/osx-terminal.app-colors-solarized) is one that works)
-        * NOTE: I don't really like this because it messes up the syntax colors, but up to you.
+        * NOTE: I don't really like this because the syntax coloring is a little off, but up to you.
-    + Remove or comment out these lines in .vimrc (REMOVES SOLARIZED SYNTAX HIGHLIGHTING FROM VIM):
+    + Just don't use solarized theme:
+        * Remove following lines from ~/.vimrc

         ```
         let g:solarize_termcolors=256